duducheng/Learning-Notes/README.md

 * Adversarial Examples
   * [ ] Adversarial Examples Are Not Bugs, They Are Features ([arXiv](https://arxiv.org/abs/1905.02175))
   * [ ] Benchmarking Neural Network Robustness to Common Corruptions and Perturbations ([ICLR'19](https://arxiv.org/abs/1903.12261))

+## 2019-06
+Luckily, one of my MICCAI'19 submissions has been accepted!
+See you in Shenzhen!

+I will be attending CVPR'19 (Jun 15 - 21).
+See you at Long Bench, CA!

+Mass without complete paper reading in depth :-(

+### Study
+* [x] Introduction to Biomedical Imaging 生物医学成像学导论 ([Xuetangx](http://www.xuetangx.com/courses/course-v1:UQx+BIOIMG101x+sp/courseware/a9ae78343c0f47ad91159d3b9035ea9c/))
+  * [x] Week 4: MRI - it is beyond my knowledge so far... too much about signal and physics.
+  * [x] Week 5: PET

 ## 2019-05
 I gave up rushing NIPS ddl, and turn to AAAI ddl due to limited experiments.
 Anyway, it should be a Bayesian month.